 The second section, comprising of 42km is along the existing disused Mullingar to Athlone railway line, commencing at Newbrook Mullingar and finishing at Whitegates in Athlone.

-The third section from Whitegates to the Marina Building, Athlone, is 1km long and is currently subject to the Part VIII Planning Process.
-This section also follows the disused railway line from Whitegates to Montree before passing under the railway line and along the perimeter of St Vincent's Hospital and onto the Marina. - Planning Department
+Planning for the third section from Whitegates to the Marina Building, Athlone (1km) was approved in 2016.
+This section also follows the disused railway line from Whitegates to Montree before passing under the railway line and along the perimeter of St Vincent's Hospital and onto the Marina.
+The underpass was installed by Irish Rail over the Easter weekend 2019 and it is anticipated that te section from Whitegates to the Marina will be completed in early 2020.

-The forth section isto the west of the Marina Building where, an exciting route has been developed to cross the River Shannon with a new bridge and link to Athlone Castle where the development of a new cycle-hub is planned.
+The forth section is to the west of the Marina Building where, an exciting route has been developed to cross the River Shannon with a new bridge and link to Athlone Castle where the development of a new cycle-hub is planned is at detailed design stage.

-The final section from Athlone Castle to the Roscommon border is currently paused.
+The final section from Athlone Castle to the Roscommon border and on to Galway City is currently at route selection stage.

 Proposed bridge crossing the River Shannon